 The Withdrawal Agreement is a treaty between the UK (a state) and the EU (an international organisation), whereas ‘treaty’ is defined in the VCLT as an agreement between states; and the Vienna Convention involving international organisations is not yet in force.

 Strictly speaking, the Leigh amendment did not claim that the Vienna Convention applied, but it implied that it did.
 At the very least, the Vienna Convention is a very strong guide to the international law rules - and it works as a guide even for the EU (which is not a party to it), as confirmed by the Court of Justice of the EU (CJEU) in its Wightman judgment on 10 December 2018.

-Some commentators have suggested that either the ‘material breach’ (Article 60) or ‘fundamental change of circumstances’ (Article 62) provisions in the VCLT might allow the UK to unilaterally denounce or terminate the agreement if the Irish backstop were to become permanent.
+Some commentators have suggested that either the ‘material breach’ (Article 60) or ‘fundamental change of circumstances’ (Article 62) provisions in the VCLT could allow the UK to unilaterally denounce or terminate the agreement if the Irish backstop were to become permanent.
 But there are difficulties with these suggestions.
-Proving a ‘material breach’ of “best endeavours” would be extremely difficult; and crucially, a continuation of the backstop would not be a fundamental change of circumstances within the meaning of the VCLT.
+Proving a ‘material breach’ of 'best endeavours' would be extremely difficult; and crucially, a continuation of the backstop would not be a 'fundamental change of circumstances' within the meaning of the VCLT.
 It is foreseen in the Protocol; so are possible adverse effects of such a continuation and a mechanism is provided in the Protocol to tackle such a situation.

 However much international law applies, any dispute about the Withdrawal Agreement will have to be settled within the Withdrawal Agreement dispute settlement mechanisms (eg, Joint Committee settlement or arbitration) or by subsequent international agreements between the parties to it.
 Within those dispute settlement mechanisms, the parties are able to reference customary international law to justify their position, including that codified by Articles 60 and 62 of the VCLT.